ItzBlitz98/scrappy/README.md

 ![Neat Logo](https://i.imgur.com/LtmsQ4v.png)
 # scrappy
-A cli app for searching for lax licensed wallpapers.
+A cli app for searching for (preferably) lax licensed wallpapers.

 Want a site added ?
 Create an issue with a request and i'll see what i can do.
 Feel free to contibute your own pull requests are welcome.